Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Evaluating Models with HatemojiCheck

-For \textbf{F1 Verb Swap}, \textbf{R5-T} and \textbf{P-IA} perform well on original statements but then perform poorly on the Polarity perturbations (0.42 and 0.20 accuracy, respectively).
-Our models have much stronger performance on Polarity perturbations (between 0.73 and 0.77), and comparable high performance on the other sets of test cases.
-For \textbf{F2 Identity Swap}, \textbf{R5-T} and \textbf{P-IA} perform very poorly on original statements (0.33 and 0.14 accuracy, respectively) but then perform well on the Polarity perturbations and No Emoji perturbations.
-This vulnerability is carried forward to performance on \textbf{F4 Double Swap}. \textbf{R5-T} only achieves 0.03 and \textbf{P-IA} makes zero correct predictions.
-In contrast, our models achieve accuracy of 0.83 on \textbf{F2} and accuracies between 0.70 and 0.79 on \textbf{F4}.
-For \textbf{F3 Descriptor Swap}, our models improve over \textbf{R5-T} and \textbf{P-IA} on the original statements.
-The relative improvement is particularly large for the Polarity perturbations (0.25 for \textbf{P-IA} compared with 0.93 for \textbf{R8-T}).
-For \textbf{F5 Append}, \textbf{R5-T} and \textbf{P-IA} perform moderately with accuracies of 0.69 and 0.73.
+For F1 Verb Swap, P-IA and R5-T perform well on original statements, but then perform poorly on the polarity perturbations (0.20 and 0.42 accuracy, respectively).
+Our models have much stronger performance on polarity perturbations (between 0.73 and 0.77), and comparably high performance on the other sets of test cases.
+For F2 Identity Swap, P-IA and R5-T perform very poorly on original statements (0.14 and 0.33 accuracy, respectively) but then perform well on the polarity perturbations and no emoji perturbations.
+This vulnerability is carried forward to performance on F4 Double Swap.
+R5-T only achieves 0.03 and P-IA makes zero correct predictions.
+In contrast, our models achieve accuracy of 0.83 on F2 and accuracies between 0.70 and 0.79 on F4.
+For F3 Descriptor Swap, our models improve over P-IA and R5-T on the original statements.
+The relative improvement is particularly large for the polarity perturbations (0.25 for \mbox{P-IA} compared with 0.93 for R8-T).
+For F5 Append, P-IA and R5-T perform moderately with accuracies of 0.73 and 0.69.
 Our models perform far better, with accuracies from 0.87 to 0.99.
-However, they do not show a substantial increase in performance for the No Emoji perturbations in \textbf{F5.3}.
-For \textbf{F6 Positive Confounder}, our models perform worse than \textbf{R5-T} and \textbf{P-IA} on the original statements, but then have far more consistent performance across the perturbations.
-For instance, \textbf{R8-T} achieves accuracies between 0.89 to 0.93 across all sets of test cases in this functionality, compared with a range of 0.44 to 0.93 for \textbf{P-IA}.
-Prior solutions perform well on original statements and poorly on perturbations precisely because they ignore the effect of the emoji confounder. \textbf{F7 Emoji Leetspeek} is a successful adversarial strategy. \textbf{R5-T} achieves 0.85 accuracy on the original statements but just 0.67 on the Identity perturbations, while \textbf{P-IA} does even worse, with only 0.59 on the original statements and 0.57 on the Polarity perturbations.
-Our models perform better on the original statements, but still struggle with Identity perturbations, showing how challenging this functionality is.
+However, they do not show a substantial increase in performance for the no emoji perturbations in F5.3.
+For F6 Positive Confounder, our models perform worse than P-IA and R5-T on the original statements, but then have far more consistent performance across the perturbations.
+For instance, R8-T achieves accuracies between 0.89 to 0.93 across all sets of test cases in this functionality, compared with a range of 0.44 to 0.93 for P-IA.
+P-IA and R5-T perform well on original statements and poorly on perturbations precisely because they ignore the effect of the emoji confounder.
+F7 Emoji Leetspeak is a successful adversarial strategy.
+R5-T achieves 0.85 accuracy on the original statements but just 0.67 on the identity perturbations, while P-IA does even worse, with only 0.59 on the original statements and 0.57 on the polarity perturbations.
+Our models perform better on the original statements, but still struggle with identity perturbations, showing how challenging this functionality is.
 However, non-hateful leetspeak constructions are likely less prevalent on social media than slur-based leetspeak.